How you do something, is how you do everything

 Over the years I have noticed that teams or individuals that don’t mind dropping the ball in one area believing it is not all that significant all tend to have the following traits:

 So how do we manage this?
-Well, we tackle this much like Mayor Giuliani tackled the severe issues New York City was facing prior to 1993.
+Well, we tackle this much like Mayor Giuliani tackled the severe issues New York City was facing before 1993.
 Let’s glance at some statistics on what he accomplished first (source: The American Presidency Project)

 He accomplished all this by “repairing all the broken windows”; tackling vandalism, loitering, public drinking, jaywalking, transport fare evasion, and more to create an environment that discouraged crime and disorder.
 Once the environment looked and felt good the residents treated it with regard and pride.